globalise-huygens/nlp-event-detection/README.md

 ### nl-luIndex
 An xml file containing Dutch predicates (lexical units) and their corresponding English frames.

-### PredicateMatrix.v1.3.txt.role.odwn
+### PredicateMatrix.v1.3.txt.role.odwn.gz
 A .txt file containing Dutch predicates (synsets) and their corresponding English frames.
+In order to run the code, you need to unzip this file to a .txt.role.odwn file.

+### devset_with_frames
+The outfile of find_english_frame_matches.py

 ## find_english_frame_matches.py
 This code matches modern Dutch translations of verbs in the events_pos_devset file to frames in the nl-luIndex and the predicate matrix